RoukayaBechri/Documentation_CICD/docs/Prerequisite/Dockerization.md

 CMD ["npm","start"]
 ```

 then Create .dockerignore file to specify which files and directories should be excluded from the Docker build context when building a Docker image.
-In our case we have ignore node_modules folder.
+In our case we have to ignore node_modules folder.

 then add **--host 0.0.0.0** to package.json to allow your application to listen on all available network interfaces.So the application will be accessible from outside the container.